jamielob/transitions/README.md

 # Meteor Transitions

-Easy to use CSS3 transitions for use in MeteorJS.
-Works with iron:router.
+Easy to use CSS3 transitions for use in MeteorJS with iron:router.

 **Demo**: http://transitions-demo.meteor.com